 \subsection{Experimental Setup}

 \paragraph{Datasets} We employ three independent datasets, including the training set of the FilmWiki dataset containing 2,385 unsupervised texts with corresponding question-answer pairs.
-Additionally, we sample two widely-used benchmark QA datasets from the MRQA 2019 shared task~\cite{fisch-etal-2019-mrqa}: SQuAD~\citep{rajpurkar-etal-2016-squad} (following Bonito \citep{nayak-etal-2024-learning}) and HotpotQA~\citep{yang-etal-2018-hotpotqa}.
-To maintain comparable data scale and computational costs with the FilmWiki dataset, we extract 2,500 unsupervised texts with corresponding QA pairs from each dataset's training split as substitutes for the complete collections.
-Further implementation details are provided in \autoref{tab:dataset}. \paragraph{Baselines} We consider three key baselines: zero-shot, Self-QA, Bonito and Wiki2023.
+Additionally, we sample two widely used benchmark QA datasets from the MRQA 2019 shared task~\citep{fisch-etal-2019-mrqa}: SQuAD~\citep{rajpurkar-etal-2016-squad} (following Bonito~\citep{nayak-etal-2024-learning}) and HotpotQA~\citep{yang-etal-2018-hotpotqa}.
+To maintain comparable data scale and computational costs to the FilmWiki dataset, we extract 2,500 unsupervised texts with corresponding QA pairs from each dataset's training split as substitutes for the complete collections.
+Further implementation details are provided in \autoref{tab:dataset}. \paragraph{Baselines} We consider four baselines: zero-shot, Self-QA, Bonito, and Wiki2023.
 For the zero-shot baseline, we prompt models for evaluation without leveraging any unsupervised texts from the target task (\textbf{None}).
 The Self-QA baseline employs an unsupervised knowledge-guided method for extracting instruction-question-answer triples (\textbf{Self-QA})~\citep{zhang2023selfqaunsupervisedknowledgeguided}.
 The Bonito baseline utilizes a 7B-sized specialized model to generate various types of questions from unsupervised text.
 We configure it to produce questions of the ``question answering without choices'' type and obtain a sufficient number of samples through multiple sampling iterations (\textbf{Bonito}).
 The Wiki2023 baseline implements a text-based QA pair extraction methodology (\textbf{Wiki2023}).
-All baselines use identical unsupervised texts as our method, as specified in Section \ref{par:datasets}. \paragraph{Instruction Synthesis} As described in Section \ref{sec:method}, we process unsupervised texts through \approach using GPT-4o-mini and DeepSeek-V3 to generate instructional data.
-We implement two distinct hyperparameter configurations emphasizing high stability and high creativity, respectively, with detailed specifications in \autoref{sec:app_taskgen}. \paragraph{Base Models} We select three state-of-the-art open-source foundation models as our base models prior to instruction tuning: Meta-Llama-3.1-8B~\citep{dubey2024llama3herdmodels}, Qwen2.5-7B~\citep{qwen2.5}, and Gemma-2-9B.
+All baselines use the same unsupervised texts as our method, as specified in Section \ref{par:datasets}. \paragraph{Instruction Synthesis} As described in \autoref{sec:method}, we process unsupervised texts through \approach using GPT-4o mini and DeepSeek-V3 to synthesize instructional data.
+We implement two distinct hyperparameter configurations emphasizing high stability and high creativity, respectively, with detailed specifications in \autoref{sec:app_taskgen}. \paragraph{Base Models} We select three state-of-the-art open-source foundation models as our base models prior to instruction tuning: Meta-Llama-3.1-8B~\citep{grattafiori2024llama3herdmodels}, Qwen2.5-7B~\citep{qwen2.5}, and Gemma-2-9B~\citep{gemmateam2024gemma2improvingopen}.
 These decoder-only language models employ next-word prediction objectives and were pretrained on trillions of tokens without any instruction-based fine-tuning.